 This is the awesome part.
 You have the choice of almost anywhere you can think of, when you’re planning to elope.
 Now, I know that it can feel overwhelming, when you have the option of everywhere.
 But don’t worry, I’ve got your back.
 We talk about what you dream of and then I will guide you and find some great options for you to choose from.
 I’ll take in account your wishes for scenery, accessibility, privacy, activities and whatever you dream of for your wedding.
 We work together to create something amazing and uniquely you.

 Absolutely!
 This is your celebration and you can do whatever you want.
 Elopements don’t have to be just you and your partner.
 An elopement wedding doesn’t limit you to not having any guests!
 A small guest list allows you to have an intimate ceremony and share your marriage with the most important people in your lives.
 And there really isn’t a specific amount of guests, that specifies an elopement versus a wedding.

-I however do have a rule of not photographing celebrations with more then 15-20 guests.
+I however do typically not photograph celebrations with more then 15-20 guests.
 This is very much about mindset.
-With too many guests, the focus starts to shift towards the classic and bigger 'production' feel weddings - they can be awesome, but it's not what we try and create here.
+With too many guests, the focus starts to shift towards the classic and bigger ‘production’ feel weddings – they can be awesome, but it’s not what we try and create here.